alexflint/go-arg/README.md

 There are many command line argument parsing libraries for Go, including one in the standard library, so why build another?

-The `flag` library that ships in the standard library I have found awkward to use.
-For example, positional arguments must preceed options, so `./prog x --foo=1` does what you expect but `./prog --foo=1 x` does not, and it does not allow arguments with both long (`--foo`) and short (`-f`) forms.
+The `flag` library that ships in the standard library seems awkward to me.
+Positional arguments must preceed options, so `./prog x --foo=1` does what you expect but `./prog --foo=1 x` does not.
+It also does not allow arguments to have both long (`--foo`) and short (`-f`) forms.

 Many third-party argument parsing libraries are great for writing sophisticated command line interfaces, but feel to me like overkill for a simple script with a few flags.